vippsas/vipps-developers/contact.md

 **Important:** If you do not provide enough information, our first reply will be a request for more details, which will of course cause delays.

-The Integration Services email address is: [developer@vippsmobilepay.com](mailto:developer@vippsmobilepay.com).
+The Integration Services email address is [developer@vippsmobilepay.com](mailto:developer@vippsmobilepay.com).
 If you add your colleagues on CC they will get all updates too.

 ### Keep your colleagues up to date